Issued on 7 February 2019 | Updated 25 November 2019

 Our position on offensive communications has been made clear in our warning notice.

 Further, regulated individuals are expected to act at all times with honesty and integrity.
-This includes in communications that are, or are intended to be, private, and whether or not the sender is identifiable as a solicitor.
+This includes in communications that are, or are intended to be, private, and whether or not the sender is identifiable as a regulated person.

 It is not our role to sanction fair comment or opinions, even if strongly put and others disagree.
 Nor will we determine whether comments are defamatory; that is for the Court and a finding of defamation would not, of itself, necessarily result in disciplinary action.
 We will consider any aggravating factors, as set out below.

 Passing on offensive communications, without the individual making it clear they disagree, may be taken as an endorsement of that communication and result in us acting.

 Where a communication is made through a regulated person's email or social media account, we will start from a presumption that they are the author.
 Strong evidence will be needed to refute that.